paulmelki/paulmelki.github.io/about.md

 On a less professional side, I'm an avid reader, mainly of classical literature (but of almost everything too...) and you will find much of my book reviews here and on my [Goodreads account](https://www.goodreads.com/paulmelki) too.
 I'm also a big fan of classical arts: primarly classical music, but also painting and architecture too ; and you may find some ramblings I write on these topics on this blog too (don't take them too seriously...).
-I love coding (obviously), and photography too, and (most importantly), being surrounded by mountains and trees and big skies.
+I love coding (obviously), and photography too (you can access some of my work on [Unsplash](https://unsplash.com/@paulmelki)), and most importantly, being surrounded by mountains and trees and big skies.
 But well, enough talking...
 You will get to know me more, the more you go through this website.

 > "I wish I could show you when you are lonely or in darkness the astonishing light of your own being."